 Where to buy it: Master of Malt have your back with this one.

 Why we love it: Bimber is the first distillery to have produced whisky in London in over a century.
 That's a big deal, yo.
 This distillery is run by a Polish crew of whisky bad-asses who bottled their first release in September 2019.
 We would say "The First" is the bottle you need in your whisky collection, but those bottles sold out in three hours.
 THREE HOURS.
-You can, however, still get their Re-charred Oak Cask expression, and that, my friends, is the next best thing.
+You can, however, still get their Ex-Bourbon Oak Cask expression, and that, my friends, is the next best thing.

 How to drink it: We actually like to hit this dram up in a cocktail.
 It's got that sweet vanilla hit from the barrel so it really sings in an Old Fashioned.